Using BMC AMI SQL Assurance as part of a pipeline

 • Declarative Pipelines using other jobs (projects)

-For a sample pipeline, see Sample-pipeline-script-for-Jenkins.
+For a sample pipeline, see Sample pipeline script for Jenkins.

-environment variables
+SQL Assurance environment variables

-provides the following environment variable for pipelines.
+SQL Assuranceprovides the following environment variable for pipelines.
 You can use this variable in your pipeline script to control the flow of pipeline steps.

 Variable